aia29/epgraph/README.md

-## EPGraph: An easy-peasy graph automatic differentiation library based on reverse-mode accumulation of computational graph.
+## EPGraph: An easy-peasy automatic differentiation library based on reverse-mode accumulation of computational graph.

 ### NOTE: EPGraph is under development.
 Functionality can be limited and things may change over time.